 Available on Apple Podcasts, Google Podcast, Overcast, Spotify and many other platforms!

 In this article, I will talk about the third tone.
 Based on ten years of teaching Chinese, with a particular focus on pronunciation, along with hundreds of hours of research into tone acquisition, it’s safe to say that the third tone is by far the most problematic tone for most learners, at least those coming from non-tonal languages, including English, Spanish, French, German and so on.

 This is partly because the third tone is inherently more complex than the others, but also because the third tone is badly taught.
 In this article, I will explain the problem and what you can do about it, regardless if you’re a student or teacher of Mandarin.

 The third tone in Mandarin: Basic facts

-Just to make sure that everyone is on the same page, here is how the third tone should be pronounced. :
+Just to make sure that everyone is on the same page, here is how the third tone is pronounced:

-- Before a 1st, 2nd or 4th tone, the 3rd tone is pronounced as a low one
+- Before a 1st, 2nd or 4th tone, the 3rd tone is pronounced as a low tone

 - Before another 3rd tone, the first 3rd tone is changed into a rising tone